ajsetubal/gettingDataProj1/README.md

 Behavior:
 ========
-When you call run_analysis() function, it will read data from the specified input directory, create a tidy  dataset, save it to file **"average_X.txt"** in current directory and return it.
+When you call run_analysis() function, it reads data from the specified input directory, creates a tidy  dataset, saves it to file **"average_X.txt"** in current directory and returns the dataset.

 Script Parameter:
 ===============
 * inDir: is a character vector of length 1 containing the  root directory structured as published in UCI HAR Dataset.
-The default is the same name used in exported zip file.
+The default name is the same resulting from zip expansion in current directory.

 Input Dataset:
 ============